 Our oil comes from towering eucalyptus trees in Australia.
 The oil is harvested using a steam-distillation process, where hot steam collects the volatile vapors of the leaves, which is then condensed down to the essential oil.

 Eucalyptus oil is incredibly soothing.
-Simply smell from the bottle and find instant feelings of relief and peace, or diffuse it to create a relaxing, calming environment.
-It can also soothe tired or sore muscles, encourage sinus relief, and repel insects.
+Simply smell it straight from the bottle for instant feelings of relief and peace, or diffuse it to create a relaxing, calming environment.

 Remember the allelopathic effect that we mentioned earlier?
 Some view this aspect of eucalyptus trees negatively, because it prevents biodiversity.
 Eucalyptus trees and oil is also extremely flammable, which presents a problem for dry, forest fire-prone areas like Australia.
 Additionally, eucalyptus plants also require a lot of water, which can quickly exhaust an already limited water supply in dry areas.

 Despite the controversies, eucalyptus oil remains a bestseller throughout the world.
 Its ability to simultaneously relax and energize the user make it a versatile oil that belongs in all essential oil collections.
 Grab yourself a bottle of Nature’s Fusions Eucalyptus Radiata today.